 A fifth subsidised loan scheme in line with the first loan scheme referred to above, but now implemented by the German federal and regional authorities, and promotional banks, instead of KfW.
-(2 April)
+(2 April) The scheme has been amended to allow support to micro and small enterprises that were already in difficulty on 31 December 2019 as well as some further technical amendments (27 July).

 A sixth guarantee scheme to support the credit insurance market in the context of the coronavirus outbreak.
 The scheme aims to ensure that trade credit insurance continues to be available to all companies, avoiding the need for buyers of goods or services to pay in advance, therefore reducing their immediate liquidity needs.
 The total estimated budget is not provided.
 (13 April)